fletch22/alpha_media_signal/README.md

     # TODO: 2020-12-25: chris.flesche:
         Phase I Completion
             Backup files to thumb drive.
 Done.
             Change pipes to not use parent folder if parent folder is "stage".
+Will not do.
             Validate predicted purchase results with historical data.
+                Status: Will validate with WTD (WorldTradingData for live predictions, historical for historical predictions.
             Test all columns for correlative power.
+                Status:
+                    SMA + EOD_of_Purchase_Day seems to be strong

             Test results by removing ranking.
+                Status:
             Test risk of using smaller buy lot size. n Per day
                 n Per week
+                Status: Done.
+8 purchases seems good.
             Incorporate recent up-to-date Tweet data.
-            Re-run models
+                Status: Ongoing.
             If results acceptable start phase II
             Fix prediction - why lower?
 Bad scaling?
 Early scaling? cat_uniques off/bugged?
 Consider saving the scaler with the model.